carpentries-incubator/data-science-ai-senior-researchers/_episodes/02-data-science-and-ai.md

 - …
 -->

-## Introduction to Artificial Intelligence
+## An Introduction to Artificial Intelligence

 **Artificial Intelligence (AI)** comprises task performences by machines (digital computers or computer-controlled robots) that aim to mimic human intelligence for problem-solving, decision-making, as well as language understanding and translation.
 AI is often utilised for speech recognition, computer vision, image labeling, spam filtering, robotics, smart assistants, and natural language processing.